TheHannuAWS/AWS-Immersion-Day/CICD-for-Infra/README.md

 unset AWS_SESSION_TOKEN
 unset AWS_SECRET_ACCESS_KEY
 ````
-Validate that you can see EKS cluster data as TeamRole (EKS Console - and kubeclt)
+Validate that you can see EKS cluster data as TeamRole (EKS Console - and kubectl)

 ## Next